 3.3.
-STUDENT FINANCIAL ASSISTANCE AND TUITION AND FEES PAYMENT
+STUDENT FINANCIAL ASSISTANCE AND PAYMENT OF TUITION AND FEES

-Loan proceeds are applied to a student's account when LECOM receives disbursement from federal direct lending or private loan sources.
-If a loan has been approved, but is still in process, or if the loan proceeds are not received by the registration due date, tuition and fee charges will be waived until the loan proceeds are received by LECOM.
-Tuition and fee charges will not be waived for students who file loan applications after matriculation.
+LECOM disburses the payment of federal student aid funds to a student's account once loan funds are received from lenders (Federal Student Aid or private loan sources).
+Award offers that have been accepted but are still in process, or aid not received by the registration due date, tuition and late fee charges will be waived until the loan proceeds are received by LECOM.
+Tuition and late fee charges will not be waived for students who file loan applications after matriculation.
 Exceptions to this policy will be made on an individual basis.